 Currently, he is leading efforts to identify new institution-wide policy priorities, build durable policy infrastructure at the state and federal levels, and advance racial equity through governing.
 He has written, presented, and engaged the media on a wide range of issues, including the COVID-19 pandemic, preemption and the role of local government, housing affordability, and tax policy.

-Previously, Giridhar was director of Policy and Planning for the Philadelphia Department of Public Health.
-In this position, he helped define public health priorities for Philadelphia, coordinated research and evaluation activities, and worked with key leadership to set policies and develop regulations.
-He led the Department’s Get Healthy Philly tobacco control and obesity prevention initiatives, which leveraged policy change and multi-sectoral collaboration to substantially reduce adult and youth smoking and childhood obesity while narrowing racial and socioeconomic disparities.
-The effort was recognized by the Society of Behavioral Medicine, the Harvard University Ash Center for Democratic Governance and Innovation, and the National Association of Government Communicators for its effectiveness in fostering healthy environments and behaviors.
-He has published and presented extensively on policy and systems approaches to chronic disease prevention.
+Giridhar was previously the Director of Policy and Planning for the Philadelphia Department of Public Health where he led the Get Healthy Philly tobacco control and obesity prevention initiative, which leveraged policy change and multi-sectoral collaborations to reduce adult and youth smoking and increase access to healthy foods while narrowing racial and socioeconomic disparities.
+This work has been recognized by the Society of Behavioral Medicine and the Harvard University Ash Center for Democratic Governance.

 Giridhar is a board certified family physician and adjunct assistant professor of family medicine and community health at the University of Pennsylvania School of Medicine.
 He is a graduate of the Program in Liberal Medical Education at Brown University; completed his residency in Family and Community Medicine at Thomas Jefferson University Hospital; and was a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.